Vinaykd86/Zomato_Business_Performance_Analysis_Dashboard/README.md

 📊 Data Description

-The dataset (CSV/Excel format) was sourced from the internet and provides detailed information related to Zomato’s users and sales.
-It covers:

-Customer Information: Active users, user count, ratings, and age-wise segmentation.

-Order Details: Type of food ordered (Veg, Non-Veg, Other), order count, and ratings.

-City-Level Data: Sales value, active users, order count, and revenue distribution by city.

-Financial Information: Total revenue generated (₹987M), yearly sales, and order quantity (2M).

-User Engagement: New users gained, users lost, and retention metrics.
+The dataset is structured into multiple tables — Users, Orders, Menu, Restaurant and Food Table — capturing customer details, order transactions, and menu offerings.
+This relational setup enables analysis of customer behavior, food preferences, and revenue trends.
 This dataset provides a comprehensive overview of Zomato’s operations, making it suitable for analyzing business growth and customer behavior.

 ⚙️ Data Processing